bxparks/AceUtils/src/url_encoding/README.md

 calling the `yield()` function on an ESP8266, the processor is automatically reset by the WDT.

-This code in this library uses `PrintString` class instead of a `String` class.
+This code in this library uses `PrintStr` class instead of a `String` class.
 Performance benchmarks at
 [examples/url_encoding/AutoBenchmark](../../examples/url_encoding/AutoBenchmark/)
 show that the new code is 5-6 times faster than the old code on an ESP8266.
 For